Pumpkin raisin loaf with orange glaze is a delicious treat to enjoy this time of year. Serve a slice with a cup of tea for an afternoon snack.

 You can serve with a bit of butter, melted coconut oil or a dollop of coconut cream.
 So yummy!

-- Sweetener – I used coconut sugar.
-You can also use brown sugar or monkfruit brown sugar substitute (it’s sugar free).
+- SUGAR: I used coconut sugar.
+You can also use brown sugar or monkfruit brown sugar substitute (it’s sugar-free).

-- Other Ingredients – You’ll also need cinnamon, nutmeg, baking powder, baking soda, butter, milk, eggs, and vanilla extract.
+- OTHER: You’ll also need cinnamon, nutmeg, baking powder, baking soda, butter, milk, eggs, and vanilla extract.

-- Orange Glaze – For the orange glaze topping you’ll need icing sugar and orange juice.
+- GLAZE: For the orange glaze topping you’ll need icing sugar and orange juice.
 You can also use powdered monkfruit sweetener as a sugar-free replacement.